fwupd/fwupd/README.md

 ## Compiling

-The most up to date compilation instructions are available in the [Wiki](https://github.com/fwupd/fwupd/wiki/Compilation).
+The most up-to-date compilation instructions are available in the [Wiki](https://github.com/fwupd/fwupd/wiki/Compilation).

-**NOTE:** In most cases end users should never compile fwupd from scratch; it's a complicated project with dozens of dependencies (and as many configuration options) and there's just too many things that can go wrong.
+**NOTE:** In most cases, end users should never compile fwupd from scratch; it's a complicated project with dozens of dependencies (and as many configuration options) and there's just too many things that can go wrong.